ionworks/how-to-debug-your-battery/README.md

 There are typically several stages of the process of lithiation where the crystal structure tends to form stable phases as the degree of lithiation increases or decreases.
 The chemical potential of the lithiated particles is directly related to the degree of lithiation (hard to measure) and this basically translates to the open circuit potential or voltage of the material (easier to measure).

-Without diving too much deeper into the physics we can safely say, as you charge and dicharge, ions move in and out of the host material and voltage changes.
+Without diving too much deeper into the physics we can safely say, as you charge and discharge, ions move in and out of the host material and voltage changes.
 The voltage changes more rapidly sometimes when crystal structures are changing or not changing from one stable phase to the next.
 Careful analysis of the open-circuit potential and it's derivative with respect to lithiation or capacity (dVdQ) can then reveal what the material inside might be because crystals are "somewhat" predictable.
 On the flip side: if you know the material you can predict the voltage (something the battery systems designers really like to know).
 I say "somewhat" because silicon unfortunately suffers from voltage hysteresis meaning that the voltage when charging and discharging in a cycle follows different paths, even when cycling very slowly, say 1 cycle per day.

 ![](figures/hysteresis.png)

 It sounds like a fairly trivial thing to know how much charge your battery has left (we call this the state of charge or SoC), why not just measure the current in and out constantly (a technique known as coulomb counting).
 However, counting is prone to error, if say a sensor fails or has a low accuracy or systematic error the predictions will drift over time.
 Voltage can be measured and gives an instant snapshot of the state of the battery and is therefore usually used as the indicator of SoC.

 But is voltage reliable?
 No not really.
 Voltage has its issues too and depends on how far from equilibrium the system is.
-Often what happens is the battery is left at rest and then cells connected in parallel start to equalize thier open circuit potentials and current re-balances.
+Often what happens is the battery is left at rest and then cells connected in parallel start to equalize their open circuit potentials and current re-balances.
 The overall charge left in the system is still the same but the voltage at rest has relaxed closer to equilibrium compared with when you switched the system off (this also happens inside the cell as well as between cells).
-Voltage also depends on temperature, ageing, and also whether you are charging or dicharging the battery (hysteresis).
+Voltage also depends on temperature, ageing, and also whether you are charging or discharging the battery (hysteresis).

 ### Swelling & Cracking